Max Hoyland: Storylines

 While rescuing Katya Kinski (Dichen Lachman), Max accidentally kills Cameron Robinson (Hunter), who he believes to be his twin brother Robert Robinson (also Hunter) when he strikes him with his car.
 Cameron's father Paul Robinson (Stefan Dennis) is inconsolable with grief and prepares to shoot Max, but Lyn Scully (Janet Andrewartha) stops him.
 Max begins to come to terms with killing Cameron but Paul's daughter Elle Robinson (Pippa Black) cannot stand seeing him getting on with his life, and begins gaslighting him.
 First Elle steals his football tickets, plays further mind games involving Charlie, and forges his signature, lumbering him with excess alcohol at the bar.
 Max hires a private investigator and Elle is caught, but the investigator is paid off by her.
 Max then admits himself to a hospital and begins to lose his grip on reality and sees visions of his family telling him he is insane.
 Max walks out of hospital and disappears for a while.
 He leaves a note for the family with Stingray Timmins (Ben Nicholas) who is passed out.
 Max later contacts the family via the Salvation Army and agrees to move on.

 Max returns to stand trial for killing Cameron.
 Robert is put on the stand to give evidence, but Paul bursts in, screaming at the judge that Robert is unfit to testify.
 Max's lawyer Toadfish Rebecchi (Ryan Moloney) proves that Robert is aggressive.
 Max is given an eight-year prison sentence, which is suspended for five.
 After realising that his marriage to Steph is not going to work out, Max decides to return to the oil rigs at Sale, two hours from Melbourne.
 When Steph is sent to prison, Max gains full custody of Charlie and they move to Fiji.
-He later remarries.
+He later marries Philippa Hoyland (Wendy Bos) off-screen.